-In place of the current play area there will be a growing area with raised beds and picnic tables, where horticulture sessions will be held for volunteers to pick up gardening tips and help care for the Gardens.
-A striking new community building, complementing the Gardens' modernist design, will provide facilities for Friends of Jellicoe Water Gardens, volunteers, school groups and learning organisations to get involved in maintenance and environmental tasks.
+Near to the mound at Combe Street there is a new community garden with raised beds and a large picnic table, where horticulture sessions will be held for volunteers to pick up gardening tips and help care for the Gardens.
+A striking new building complementing the Gardens' modernist design has been added to provide facilities for the Friends of Jellicoe Water Gardens, volunteers, school groups and learning organisations involved in maintenance and environmental tasks.

-Part of the Water Gardens (south) car park will be added to the flower garden, to provide space for a new play area.
-This will be a new and exciting facility, specially designed for the Gardens with play features based on Jellicoe’s serpent theme.
-Next to the play area, the lime avenue will be restored and linked to the terrace.
-Here, visitors will be able to enjoy a drink from a coffee kiosk, with tables and chairs overlooking the play area and flower displays.
+Between the flower garden and Water Gardens (South) car park there's a new play area to discover.
+This is an exciting facility, specially designed for the Gardens with play features based on Jellicoe’s serpent theme.
+Next to the play area, the lime avenue has been restored and linked to the terrace.
+Here, visitors will soon be able to enjoy a drink from a coffee kiosk, with tables and chairs overlooking the play area and flower displays.

-The flower garden opposite Bank Court will be a space everyone can enjoy, with colourful planting inspired by Susan Jellicoe’s original scheme, new benches following the design chosen by Geoffrey Jellicoe, and a widened terrace with space for events and seating for school groups.
+The flower garden opposite Bank Court is a space everyone can enjoy, with colourful planting inspired by Susan Jellicoe’s original scheme, new benches following the design chosen by Geoffrey Jellicoe, and a widened terrace with space for events and seating for school groups.

-The original views Jellicoe created will be revealed throughout the Gardens.
-Along Waterhouse Street, trees will be removed to restore the grassy underbelly of Jellicoe’s serpent leading to the water’s edge.
-The two islands in the lake will be removed creating long views and space for model boating to take place.
-Later additions in the flower garden, including the Discobolus (discus thrower) statue and conifer planting, will be removed to reconnect the flower garden with Bank Court, and the school fields to the west.
+The original views Jellicoe created have been revealed throughout the Gardens.
+Along the water's edge on Waterhouse Street the grassy underbelly of Jellicoe’s serpent has been restored.
+At the lake, two islands have been removed to reveal Jellicoe's long views, and new platforms added for model boating.
+Later additions in the flower garden, such as the Discobolus (discus thrower) statue and conifer planting, have been removed to reconnect the flower garden with Bank Court and the school fields to the west.

-Enhancements to the river, including planting to support biodiversity and works to the bank, will improve water quality and create a better environment for fish.
-New lighting will highlight the Gardens' features and provide safe routes to the car parks.
-The resurfaced paths, repaired bridges, balconies and repainted railings will restore the Gardens to their 1960s style.
+Enhancements to the river, including planting to support biodiversity and works to the bank, have improved water quality and created a better environment for fish.
+New lighting highlights the Gardens' features and provides safe routes to the car parks.
+The resurfaced paths, repaired bridges, balconies and repainted railings have restored the Gardens to their 1960s style.